toeverything/blocksuite/README.md

 For React developers, check out the [`@blocksuite/react`](./packages/react/README.md) doc for React components and hooks support.

 ## Current Status (`@blocksuite/editor`)

-> ⚠️ This project is under heavy development and is in a stage of rapid evolution.
-Stay tuned!

 - Basic text editing
   - ✅ Paragraph with inline style